 Sam qualified as a Solicitor in 2010 and joined Birketts in 2014.
-He is a Senior Associate in the Employment Team and leads our Shaping Excellence training division.
+He is a Legal Director in the Employment Team and leads our Shaping Excellence training division.

 Sam has specialised exclusively in employment law throughout his career.
 Based in the Norwich office he advises clients from all sectors including large companies, SMEs, public sector organisations, charities, senior executives and individuals on all aspects of contentious and non-contentious employment law with particular experience of complex large scale employment litigation and collective redundancy exercises.